The Medical Ethic

 Noblett@Medkind.com

 After graduating with honors in philosophy at North Texas University in 1982, Dr Noblett completed an MD degree at the University of Texas, and an internal medicine residency at the University of Virginia.
-Thereafter he practiced hospital and geriatrics medicine for thirty years, serving as attending for the UVA internal medicine residency, as director of the Salem VAMC ER, and as VP of the Virginia Geriatrics Society.
+He practiced hospital and geriatrics medicine for thirty years, serving as attending for the UVA internal medicine residency, as director of the Salem VAMC ER, and as VP of the Virginia Geriatrics Society.
 In 2000 he designed an online EMR for free clinics.
-An awarded physician, educator, and software designer, Dr Noblett herein describes in philosophical depth and technical detail the creative process of medical decision making and the humanistic foundation that it serves.
-This clarifies the relationship between the art and the science of medicine, and establishes medicine as a social science that uses the physical sciences creatively for its deeper humanistic agenda - that the author calls the "medical ethic."

 Reviews